lukaszmadrzynski/Website-Update/content/pages/ecotours/jade-dragon-snow-mountain.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Immerse yourself in the vibrant atmosphere of **Square Street**, lined with shops, eateries, and traditional Naxi buildings, capturing the lively spirit of Dayan Old Town.
+          Discover the **UNESCO Heritage site of Baisha Village** and explore

+          its authentic heritage in an intimate way.
+Experience the true essence of this

+          historical village and appreciate its cultural significance in a peaceful and

+          unhurried setting.

         image:
           type: ImageBlock
           url: /images/Icon6.jpg